-- Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities. - Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3: Unobservable inputs for the asset or liability.
+Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities.
+Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or hability, either directly or

+Level 3: Unobservable inputs for the asset or hability.

-The following table shows the Levels within the hierarchy, of financial assets and liabilities measured at fair value on a recurring basis as at 31 March 2023, 31 March 2022 and 1 April 2021:
+The following table shows the Levels within the hierarchy, of financial assets and liabilities measured at fair value on a recurring basis as at 31 March 2024, 31 March 2023;

-Quantitative disclosures of fair value measurement hierarchy as at 31 March 2023:
+Quantitative disclosures of fair value measurement hierarchy as at 31 March 2024:

 Particulars Level 1 Level 2 Level 3

 Financial Assets measured at FVTPL

-Investments 3 2
+Investments 75,81,482 Contract.

-Quantitative disclosures of fair value measurement hierarchy as at 31 March 2022:

-Particulars Level 1 Level 2 Level 3
+.
+1 21 3 2022.

-Financial Assets measured at FVTPL

-Investments

-Quantitative disclosures of fair value measurement hierarchy as at 1 April 2021:
+Quantitative disclosures of fair value measurement Particulars nt hierarchy as at 31 March 2023: Level 1 Level 2 Level 3

-Particulars Level 1 Level 2 Level 3
+nt hierarchy as at 31 March Level 2 Level 3

-Financial Assets measured at FVTPL

-(X-1 00-1/V 1 201